Joey Votto Player Props: Reds vs. Brewers

 Joey Votto At The Plate

-- Votto is hitting .240 with a double, six home runs and six walks.
+- Votto is hitting .259 with two doubles, seven home runs and six walks.

-- Votto enters this game on a four-game hitting streak.
-In his last outings, he's hitting .412 with three homers.
+- Votto enters this game on a five-game hitting streak.
+In his last outings, he's hitting .474 with four homers.

-- He has homered in five games this year (33.3%), leaving the park in 10.2% of his plate appearances.
+- In 50.0% of his 16 games this season, Votto has picked up at least one hit.
+He's also had five multi-hit games.

-- In seven games this year (46.7%), Votto has picked up an RBI, and in four of those games (26.7%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In eight games this year (50.0%), Votto has picked up an RBI, and in five of those games (31.3%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.